Contents

 It may sound like a complex task but improving health and safety in a manufacturing company can be broken down into four key steps.
 These include creating a culture that promotes health and safety, providing employees with adequate safety tools and training and implementing a comprehensive safety program.
 When these steps are executed well, they can reduce incidents, increase productivity and save money.

-1) Create a culture that promotes health and safety.
+1) Create a culture that promotes health and safety

 Creating a business culture that promotes health and safety is a crucial step toward better safety practices.
-This can be done by keeping employees regularly engaged with health and safety, simplifying practices and procedures, rewarding positive behaviours, maintaining open communication and keeping management involved.
+This can be done by keeping employees regularly engaged with health and safety, simplifying practices and procedures, rewarding positive behaviors, maintaining open communication and keeping management involved.

-2) Make proper use of safety tools.
+2) Make proper use of safety tools

-3) Provide health and safety training.
+3) Provide health and safety training

 With such a high degree of risk involved in manufacturing employees’ work, managers need to ensure that employees receive adequate safety training in order to carry out their jobs safely.
 There must also be a system in place that allows the employer to track which training courses/modules have been completed and provide employees with easy access to training resources.
 One way to ensure that these steps are taken is by using a health and safety training app.

-4) Integrate a detailed health and safety program.
+4) Integrate a detailed health and safety program

 To ensure that employers are able to take a holistic view of the safety practices and measures across their workplace, there must be a detailed, comprehensive safety program in place.
 Manufacturing EHS software can provide a streamlined approach to ensure that every aspect of safety in the workplace is monitored and measured accordingly.